bluesky-social/indigo/cmd/tap/README.md

 `tap`: atproto sync utility
 ========================================

-Tap simplifies AT sync by handling the firehose connection, verification, backfill, and filtering.
+Tap simplifies AT sync by handling the firehose/jetstream connection, verification, backfill, and filtering.
 Your application connects to a Tap and receives simple JSON events for only the repos and collections you care about, no need to worry about binary formats for validating cryptographic signatures.

 Features and design decisions: